Computer-Society-WSU/.github/profile/README.md

 If you are interested in joining our club, you can:

-- Follow us on [Instagram](https://www.instagram.com/computersociety.wsu/?igshid=MzMyNGUyNmU2YQ%3D%3D&utm_source=qr) @ComputerSociety.ewu to stay updated on our latest news and events.
+- Follow us on [Instagram](https://www.instagram.com/computersociety.wsu/?igshid=MzMyNGUyNmU2YQ%3D%3D&utm_source=qr) @ComputerSociety.wsu to stay updated on our latest news and events.
 - Join our [Discord](https://discord.com/invite/UPDgrGdpxp) server to chat with other club members, ask questions, and get help with your projects.
 - Attend our weekly meetings on Wednesdays at 3:30 PM in the Computer Science Building, Room 228.
 We welcome students of all majors and skill levels!